 Portia \p(o)-rtia, por-tia\ as a girls' name is pronounced POR-shah.
 It is of Latin origin.
 Feminine of a Roman clan name.
 Portia was used by Shakespeare as the name of a clever, determined young heroine in "The Merchant of Venice" who disguises herself as a lawyer to save her husband's life.
 Actress Portia de Rossi.

 For more information, see also the related girl name Porsha.

 Portia is a very prominent first name for women (#1151 out of 4276, Top 27%) but an uncommon last name for both adults and children.
 (2000 U.S. Census)

 Presented below is the birth name popularity of Portia for girls.
 Portia was first listed in 1940-1949 and reached its highest rank of #716 in the U.S. then, but is not found in the list currently.
 (Top 1000 Birth Names Statistics, 2014)

 Below is a graphed comparison of the popularity of the girl name Portia and affiliated names.
 The only other popular alternative form of Portia is Porsha.
-Adoption of this girl name reached its highest in the year 1990 and is now much lower, with the forms Portia and Porsha becoming less stylish.
+Adoption of these girl names reached its highest in the year 1990 (usage of 0.213%) and is now much lower, with the forms Porsha and Portia becoming less stylish.
 (Top 1000 Birth Names Statistics, 2014)

 Portia▼ is pronounced similarly to Porcha.
 This name tends to be less commonly used than Portia.